christenchung/Dementia-Risk-Dashboard/README.md

 ### Demographic and clinical trends

-*	Whether or not a patient has AD is associated with cognitive function, decreased brain volume, and age.
+* AD diagnosis is associated with cognitive function, decreased brain volume, and age.
 The severity of AD is strongly related to decreasing cognitive function and brain volume.
 * Cognitive function is easily measured at routine doctor appointments through a brief Mini-Mental Status Exam (MMSE).
 Poor MMSE performance is related to AD.
 * Age is still related to AD severity, but to a lesser extent than factors directly related to the disease process, such as brain volume and cognitive function.
 People can age without developing AD.
 * Decreasing brain volume signifies brain atrophy, which causes cognitive decline.
 This manifests as poor MMSE performance.
 * Clinicians can utilize MMSE changes and brain volume as early warning signs of AD.
 Performing MMSEs are more feasible than ordering repeat MRIs examining brain volume.

 ### MMSE